2KCUP Season 5 Rules

 NB – Committee decisions on vehicle eligibility are final.

-2.1: Individual waivers may be granted at the overview committees discretion, but no trucks or 4×4’s.
-Any car released as a model before 2001 and has a normally-aspirated petrol engine of less than 2000cc, provided it was purchased for less than $2000.
+2.1: Individual waivers may be granted at the overview committees discretion, but no trucks.
+Any car released more than 15 years ago and has a normally-aspirated petrol engine of less than 2000cc, provided it was purchased for less than $2000 are permitted.
 The same rules apply for diesel vehicles, although diesel vehicles are permitted to be turbocharged.

 2.3: Tire Eligibility: DOT-approved street tires only; minimum tread depth 1.5mm; minimum treadwear rating 200, no exceptions.
 No DOT rated semi slick tires allowed.